CartoDB/cartoframes/docs/developer-center/guides/01-Quickstart.md

 ### About this Guide

-This guide is meant to guide you step by step from the installing and authentication process to generate a simple interactive visualization.
+This guide walks you through the process of installing and authenticating CARTOframes to create an interactive visualization with a shareable link.
 The full notebook example can be found in the [01_basic_usage](https://github.com/CartoDB/cartoframes/blob/master/examples/01_quickstart/01_basic_usage.ipynb) notebook.

-At the end, you'll be able to create a simple visualization like the one below and get a link to share it.

 ![Final visualization](../../img/guides/quickstart/quickstart-final.gif)

-### Installing CARTOframes
+### Install CARTOframes

 You can install CARTOframes with `pip`.
 Simply type the following in the command line to do a system install: